When embedded engineering is the wrong call, and I'll tell you

 A founder called recently wanting four engineers, starting Monday, to hit a launch.
 I told him not to hire us.

-Not because we couldn't staff it.
-Because what he needed wasn't four pairs of hands.
-It was a smaller scope and one senior person to make the hard calls.
-Four people on an unscoped build would have moved fast in four directions and handed him a bigger mess in six weeks.
+We could have staffed it easily.
+But hands weren't what the project was missing.
+It was missing a decision: a clear scope, and one senior person to own the hard calls.
+Put four engineers on an unscoped build and they'll move fast in four directions and hand you a bigger mess in six weeks.

 Embedded engineering is the right call when you have a clear roadmap and you're capacity-constrained: you know what to build, you just can't hire senior people fast enough to build it.
 It's the wrong call when the real problem is that nobody senior has decided what to build yet.
 Throwing bodies at an undecided plan makes it worse, and more expensive.